civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 60

-The Registrar may revoke a permit if the permit holder no longer has a director, officer, partner or employee who holds a licence and who is capable of personally supervising and directing cadastral surveys.
+The Registrar may revoke a permit if the permit holder no longer has a **director**, **officer**, partner or employee who holds a licence and who is capable of personally supervising and directing cadastral surveys.

 ### Section 67